You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Chambers UK

 Rebekah is frequently recommended by Chambers & Partners.
-In 2023 she was commended as “routinely sought out for her substantial experience in assisting tenants with making challenges to local housing policies.
-She is also well versed in advising on homelessness issues.”
-Previous editions note her “phenomenal reputation for strategic litigation” and refer to her “amazing work” on judicial review cases and her dedication to her clients.
+In 2025, she was commended for her ‘substantial experience in assisting tenants with making challenges to local housing policies’ and for being ‘well versed in advising on homelessness issues.’

 1991